Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Before choosing a combo machine, you’ll want to take a moment to decide how you’re wanting to use your machine and what you’re wanting to sew and embroider with it.

 Also, decide which automatic functions are important to you.
 Do you want an automatic needle threader or thread cutter?
-What about electronic tension adjustment or ability to change the presser foot pressure?
+What about electronic tension adjustment or the ability to change the presser foot pressure?

-Several of these features are standard on most machines, and other features, such as a knee lifter, will only be present on more deluxe options.
+Overall, several of these features are standard on most machines, and other features, such as a knee lifter, will only be present on more deluxe options.

 If you’re looking to do mostly embroidery, you have several decisions to make before purchasing.